BeamMW/beam-docs/source/rtd_pages/user_troubleshooting.rst

 Where are the wallet files located?
 -----------------------------------

 When Beam Wallet desktop app is installed, the wallet data files are stored separately from the binaries.
-The locations of all the files are described here: :ref:'Files and Locations'
+The locations of all the files are described here: :ref:`Files and Locations`

 My transaction is stuck 'In Progress' for a long time
 --------------------------------------------------------------